 Those who accept Christ’s gospel behold Him with open face.
 They see the relation of His mission to the law.
 Moreover, they acknowledge God’s wisdom and glory as revealed by the Savior.
 The glory of Christ is revealed in the law, which is a transcript of his character.
 Furthermore His transforming grace works in the soul until he or she become changed to His likeness.
 They are made partakers of the divine nature, and grow more and more like their Savior.
 Thus they are advancing step by step in conformity to the will of God till they reach perfection.

 The Great Controversy

 The rebellion against the low of God has begun by Satan in heaven.
 Thus sin was brought into existence.
 He declared the divine law to be arbitrary.
 Moreover, to be detrimental to the interests of the heavenly universe, and in need of change.
 Throughout his rebellion he has sought to represent God as an unjust, tyrannical being.
 Satan and his followers threw the blame of their rebellion wholly upon Christ.
 They declared that if they had not been reproved, they would never have rebelled.
-Thus stubborn and defiant in their disloyalty they were seeking vainly to overthrow the government of God.
+Thus strong-wiled in their disloyalty they were seeking to overthrow the government of God.

 The same spirit that prompted rebellion in heaven still inspires rebellion on earth